danangekal/gatsby-starter-default-typescript/README.md

 1.  **Create a Gatsby site.**

     Use the Gatsby CLI to create a new site, specifying the default starter.
+Noted: node >= 12.13.0

     ```shell
     # create a new Gatsby site using the default starter